Joinery examples

 Examples of a few (mostly) Japanese joints created in Jay van Arsdale's Japanese Joinery class at Laney College, Oakland, CA and some I tried on my own.
 Figure out the process on practice joints and scrap wood.

 I also urge you to get a copy of this book.
-It contains a lot of information on joinery and and has measured drawings of many (and it is cheaper than many other books on the topic):
+It contains a lot of information on joinery and and has measured drawings of many.

 The Complete Japanese Joinery by Hideo Sato, Yasua Nakahara and Koichi Paul Nii (1995)

-And Chris Hall has put together some great books on Japanese joinery and the methods, measurements, and math behind them.
-Worth a look. http://thecarpentryway.blogspot.com
+And the late Chris Hall had put together some great books on Japanese joinery and the methods, measurements, and math behind them. https://thecarpentryway.blog/author/kurisuhoru/

 Haunched mortise & tenon on shoji frame.